 "The School of Economics and Business emphasizes the importance of internationalization and therefore offers a variety of courses in English.
 We invite you to become a part of our international community that addresses real-world problems with sustainability as a guiding principle."
-Dean, Gro Ladegård.
+Dean, Casper Claudi Rasmussen.

-Exchange students are eligible to take BSc or MSc courses depending on their level of completed study.
-The academic year is divided in two semesters (Autumn and Spring) which makes it possible to start an exchange period at several moments a year.
+Exchange students are eligible to take courses at bachelor`s or master`s level depending on the level of their completed studies.
+The academic year is divided in two semesters, Autumn and Spring.
+This makes it possible to start an exchange period at several times during a year.

 School of Economics and Business invites all the students to the Career Evening on the 25th of September.
 Are you wondering which job you can get?
 Or what key competencies will be needed in the future?